badvision/lawless-legends/OutlawEditor/README.md

 Outlaw Editor
 =============

 This is a multi-platform RPG game editor.
-It is written in (and requires) Java 7 and JavaFX 2.2 to run.
-There are no external dependencies, but it is important that you install JavaFX 2.2 as per Oracle's instructions so that the java runtime can find the JavaFX libraries automatically.
+It is written in (and requires) Java 8 to run.
+There are no external dependencies.

 Download
 --------